Help! Why Was My Underwear Bleached by Discharge?

 Vaginal discharge is important because it prevents unwanted bacteria from entering the vagina and causing an infection.
 Furthermore, vaginal discharge plays an important role in conception, because it allows sperm to enter the uterus and fertilize the egg.

-Why does discharge stain underwear, and should I be concerned?
+Why does vaginal discharge stain underwear, and should I be concerned?